Henry Heth (businessman)

 Henry Heth (1764-1822) was a Virginia officer and businessman.
 After settling in Chesterfield County, Virginia near Richmond circa 1759, he established and ran the Black Heath coal mines following the American Revolutionary War.
-During that conflict, Heth and his brothers served officers in the Continental Army and would become founding members of the Society of the Cincinnati.
+During that conflict, Heth and his brothers served as officers in the Continental Army and would become founding members of the Society of the Cincinnati.
 Heth became involved in many commercial activities in Richmond and Norfolk from the late 1790s to his death.

 Family and early life

-Although one source discussed below names him as likely born in the British Colony of Virginia around 1759 to 1772, Heth first appears age 18 years old on a Virginia state census conducted in Richmond in 1782.
+Although one source discussed below attributes him as likely born in the British Colony of Virginia around 1759 to 1772, Heth first appears age 18 years old on a Virginia state census conducted in Richmond in 1782.
 A 1764 birthdate is also consistent with his age being given as 23 years old on his marriage certificate in 1787.

-According to Lyon Gardiner Tyler, Henry Heth came to Virginia from England in 1759 along with his brothers, William and John, and after the American Revolutionary War all three became charter members of the Society of the Cincinnati.
-According to Tyler, this Harry Heth (Sr.) served in the American Revolutionary War and had a son, Henry, who served in the War of 1812.
+According to Lyon Gardiner Tyler, Henry Heth came to Virginia from England in 1759 along with his brothers, William and John, and after the American Revolutionary War, all three became charter members of the Society of the Cincinnati.
+Tyler continued that this Harry Heth (Sr.) served in the American Revolutionary War and had a son, Henry, who served in the War of 1812.
 This subsequent Henry had a son named John.
 Another reference states "that John Heth emigrated from the North of Ireland in the earlier half of the eighteenth century" and "settled first in Pennsylvania not far from Pittsburgh".

 According to a family history published in 1934, Harry Heth was the son of a man named Henry Heth who was born in Ireland on November 16, 1718.
 That Henry Heth "came to the colonies from Newgate Prison as an indentured servant".
 That Henry Heth Sr. married Agnes McMachan around 1749 in Frederick County, Virginia.
 According to various records, Heth Sr. acquired land near Fort Pitt (modern day Pittsburgh) and when the Revolutionary War broke out, he was a captain of an independent company stationed near Fort Pitt.

 In his will dated March 30, 1793, Henry Heth Sr. named his six sons: William, Andrew, John, Henry, Hervy, and Richard.
 While none of his daughters is explicitly mentioned, Gabriel Peterson (his son-in-law) was a witness and executor.
 Henry also indicates that some of his children are minors, so at least two children were born in or after 1772.
 A 1797 land document gives the birth order of Henry's sons living at that time: William, John, Harvey, Henry, and Richard.
 It appears that Andrew has died.
 Henry is also listed as having six daughters, among them Mary (wife of Capt.
 Robert Porterfield) and Anne or Nancy (wife of Lieut., later Col. Josiah Tannehill).
 Henry Heth Sr. and his sons served in the Continental Army during the American Revolutionary War and received numerous land grants for their service.